ultraleap/PlayRecorder/README.md

 PlayRecorder includes the ability to record messages (or events in another word), allowing you to save small snippets of information very quickly.
 This allows for quickly assessing different stages or parts of your file without having to watch the entire thing or scrub through it.

-The idea behind the overall structure is that PlayRecorder is it's mostly own contained module.
+The idea behind the overall structure is that PlayRecorder is its mostly own contained module.
 There should be next to no impact on your current project, be it code wise, pre-requirements, and overall performance overhead.

 ## How It Works
 PlayRecorder has a component (called ```RecordComponent```) and data (called ```RecordFrame```) layout, where individual components are attached to your objects and control their own data stores and logic.